ICE Scoring Model: Overview, How it Works, Examples

 What is the ICE Scoring Model?

 The ICE model is a framework that prioritizes ideas or projects based on their Impact, Confidence, and Ease.
+In product management, the ICE framework has become a standard tool for making data-driven decisions.

 Sean Ellis, famous for coining the term "growth hacking", invented this prioritization model.
+ICE originated in the growth hacking community, where rapid experimentation requires quick prioritization decisions.

 The ICE framework helps you make a "good enough" guess at priority.
 It's not perfect, but it helps you figure out which features are awesome and which ones you should probably skip.

-ICE stands for three factors:
+ICE stands for three factors (the three ICE criteria):

 • Impact – How much does this help us reach our goals?